ThiriYaminHsu/CS50-Learning-Journey/README.md

 # Courses

-This repository covers notes and materials related to the following CS50 courses:
+This repository covers my personal notes related to the following CS50 courses:

 - CS50x: Introduction to Computer Science
 - [Other CS50 Courses]